smr-odyssey/inspire-stub-server/README.md

 # tempory-file-storage-server

-An express server for stubbing out the API needs of the new front-end-powered creator system.
+An express server for stubbing out the API needs of the new front-end-powered creator system. **This is not a replacement for the real thing.**

 # Installation